top of page

 Today I'm sharing with you my family’s favorite ferment; SALSA!!!
 If you like salsa, you will like this kind even more.
 I promise you!
 My picky husband loves this ferment the most from all my ferments.

-Why fermented salsa?
+Why fermented fresh salsa?

-It is true the whole process of lacto-fermentation adds a depth and complexity to the flavors of the foods being fermented.
-Even better still, additional nutrients are developed via the lacto-fermentation process which also naturally aids in digestion.
-These are just some of the reasons why lacto-fermented foods are so important in our diet.
+It is true the whole process of Lacto-fermentation adds a depth and complexity to the flavors of the foods being fermented.
+Even better still, additional nutrients are developed via the Lacto-fermentation process which also naturally aids in digestion.
+These are just some of the reasons why Lacto-fermented foods are so important in our diet.

 The process of fermentation is the breaking down of the sugars that are naturally present in veggies, by enzymes of microorganisms that turn into natural yeast and promote bacterial growth, when oxygen isn't present.